crojasu/femicide_watch/Readme.md

 Today it is connected to The Guardian.
 TODO: enable more API

-How are we going to improove our model.
+How are we going to improve our model.
 We will create a bigger dataset with the articles we already detected daily.